Commer: Commer Superpoise

 The Commer Superpoise range (Q-series) was introduced in 1939, with both semi-forward and full-forward control options.
 These newer models were more streamlined and modern in appearance and adopted an American International-like front end.
 The line included trucks of 1 1/2 to six tons capacity powered by 6-cylinder petrol or diesel engines.
 A new Superpoise range (QX-series, although QX had also been used on some earlier Superpoises) with payloads of between two and five tons was introduced in 1955.

 The truck proved fairly popular but did not provide fierce competition for products by more known brands such as Leyland and Bedford.
-Production ended in 1961 with no direct replacement as Commer abandoned the conventional truck market, effectively separating the medium/heavy-duty commercial segment with the Commer Walk-Thru and later the Dodge 500 models (when Chrysler bought Commer) which in some way managed to fill the gap left by the Superpoise.
+Production ended in 1961.

-Even though Commer was not purchased by Chrysler until 1967, the British Dodge 200 series which came out in 1958, had its cab styled by a company called Airflow Streamlines of Northampton after Chrysler contracted them.
+Even though Commer was not purchased by Chrysler until 1967, the British Dodge 200 series (the successor to the Dodge 100 "Kew" trucks) which came out in 1958, had its cab styled by a company called Airflow Streamlines of Northampton after Chrysler contracted them.
 Airflow Streamlines was coincidentally the same company that styled the 1955 Superpoise, leading to both vehicles using almost the same cab design and having many parts interchangeable.
 For export markets, the 200 series was sold as a Fargo or DeSoto.

+The Dodge would go on until 1963, before being modernized as the "Dodge 400 series", receiving the cab of the American Dodge D series medium-duty truck and a new range of engines by Perkins and Leyland Motors.
+This model was mostly produced for export but was also available to the United Kingdom.
+The model was not successful on its home market and production there would end by 1965.
+Due to the Dodge 400 series being almost identical to the original American truck, telling the two apart is not easy.

+Dodge would re-use the method of mating an American truck with a European chassis on the Dodge 50 series of 1979, effectively using the Dodge B series van cab and a British designed medium-duty truck platform.